 Cats with otitis interna occasionally require surgery if they have relapses, they do not respond to medical management, or if they deteriorate in spite of treatment.
 Surgery is reserved for cats with fluid build-up in the middle ear, an infection of the bone surrounding the ear (called osteomyelitis), or a mass (benign or malignant tumor) that arises from the middle ear or the eustachian tube (the tube leading from the middle ear to the back of the mouth).
 Surgery may be performed to drain the middle ear cavity or, in severe cases of middle and inner ear infection, the entire external ear canal may also be removed.
 For more information on this surgery, see handout “Total Ear Canal Ablation and Bulla Osteotomy (TECA-BO)”.
 The severity of the nervous system signs associated with otitis interna does not determine the need for surgery.

 Are there any potential complications or long-term effects of otitis interna?

 A severe inner ear infection can actually spread to the part of the brain that controls your cat’s breathing and heart rate, although this is quite rare.

 Two potential long-term complications of inner ear infection include a permanently altered sense of balance and/or persistent signs of Horner’s syndrome.
 Your cat may also become permanently deaf in the affected ear.

 That said, most cats with otitis interna respond well to medical management.
-Expect a two to four month course of oral antibiotics to prevent a relapse.
-The altered sense of balance that generally accompanies otitis interna is typically improved within two to six weeks.
+Expect a two- to four-month course of oral antibiotics to prevent a relapse.
+The altered sense of balance that generally accompanies otitis interna typically improves within two to six weeks.